dannypsnl-fork/kube/README.md

 This is a one header library(at least for now).

-Just put the `include` directory into search path and write:
+Just put the `./bazel-kube/lib/` directory into search path and write:
 ```
 #include "kube.hpp"
 ```